dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 #### Quick update on activity

-Update blog post on how to enable code coverage for built-modules. https://dsccommunity.org/blog/add-codecov-support-to-repository/
+Updated blog post on how to enable code coverage for built-modules. https://dsccommunity.org/blog/add-codecov-support-to-repository/

 #### DSC resource modules that have been released recently